Pocitos: Pocitos Beach

 Pocitos Beach is located on the coast of the Río de la Plata, an area with waters with a high level of salinity and waves.
 It is a very crowded beach during the summer season, as it is popular for sports.
 In the eastern zone stands the Arenas del Plata Stadium, a venue for beach sports for more than 2,500 spectators.
 The Pocitos Rambla is 2 kilometers long, and on it are yacht clubs and restaurants.

 Landmarks

-Pocitos is connected to the central business district by Spain Boulevard and Brazil Avenue.
+Pocitos is connected to Central Montevideo by Spain Boulevard and Brazil Avenue.
 On them are located a large number of architecturally notable buildings that combine different styles, such as eclecticism and neoclassical.
 In turn, many embassies are located in the area, in old mansions from the late 19th century and early 20th century.

-Some buildings declared National Historic Monuments by the Ministry of Education and Culture are concentrated in the district, such as the Iberian-influenced Casa de Felipe Yriart ―a residence designed by the architect Julio Vilamajó―, the Art Nouveau Williman House, which was the residence of Claudio Williman who served as the 20th President of Uruguay, and Public School No. 17 ―which is called Brazil School―.
+Some buildings declared National Historic Monuments by the Ministry of Education and Culture are concentrated in the district, such as the Iberian-influenced Casa de Felipe Yriart a residence designed by the architect Julio Vilamajó, the Art Nouveau Williman House, which was the residence of Claudio Williman who served as the 20th President of Uruguay, and Public School No. 17 which is called Brazil School.